mawebcoder/laravel-elasticsearch/README.md

     }
 };
 ```
-as you can see we implements ``AlterElasticIndexMigrationInterface`` interface in our migration.then in alterDown method we wrote our rollback senario.
+As you can see we implements ``AlterElasticIndexMigrationInterface`` interface in our migration.then in alterDown method we wrote our rollback senario.
-finally migrate your migration:
+Finally, migrate your migration:

 ``php artisan elastic:migrate``